Introduction:

 System Model:

 The system model relies on concept of information theory (feedback, input, output) and treats the process as being essentially cyclical.
 The policy making process has been regarded as a black box, which converts the demands of the society into policies.
 Forces generated in the environment, which affect the political system, are viewed as inputs.
 Outputs of the political system are authoritative value allocations of the system, and these allocations constitute public policy.
 Demands occur when individuals or group, in response to real or perceived environmental conditions, act to affect public policy.
 Support is rendered when individuals or groups accept the outcome of elections, obey the laws, pay their taxes, and generally conform to policy decisions.
+Models of policy analysis:

 System model for policy analysis: